EPIC-guide/epic-guide.github.io/_life/money-americans.md

 large, international banks, like UBS and Credit Suisse, are generally better at this than the smaller, local ones.

+Note that Swiss bank accounts typically have monthly maintenance fees that they are less likely to waive for you than in the US (where waivers for being a student, having a minimum daily balance, etc. are common).

 _Personal note from Shardul:_ I personally have had a good experience with UBS.
 I had to make an appointment with presumably their 'special' banker at their main branch in Lausanne (Place Saint-François).
 It took around 40 minutes, and they gave me free